AnabelSMRuggiero/NNDescent.cpp/README.md

 - Have only the C++ Standard Library as a dependancy
 - Produce a generic and efficient implementation

-Currently, this project uses the C++17 standard, and will likely adopt C++20 to leverage Concepts and Modules.
+Currently, this project uses the C++17 standard, and will ~~likely adopt C++20 to leverage Concepts and Modules~~ absolutely adopt C++20 just because of std::span.
+Everything else is icing.

 # Project State